 - Pears & Asiago Cheese Pinwheels are tasty bite-sized appetizers filled with fruit and cheese wrapped in puff pastry.

-These tarts are totally freezable so you can make them ahead of when you need them.
+These tarts are totally freezable, so you can make them ahead of time.
 Let the baked tarts cool completely and store them in an airtight container for up to three months.
-To serve, let thaw at room temperature
+To serve, let them thaw at room temperature.

 You can freeze the extra filling to use later for many different desserts.